SAP-samples/btp-create-api-integrations/02-LowCodeDevPortal/02-01-Prepare-api-proxy.md

   - Enable Basic Authentication and enter the API Key and Secret in the user and password fields, respectively

     ![Test API](./img/TestConsole.png)

+    Note: The URL rewrite is needed to handle the [entity container](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/entity-container) that the platform API are inside of.
+The EntityContainer.EntitySet syntax is not widely used in SAP applications and is not understood by SAP low code tools or SAP Cloud Application Programming (CAP).
+The result is only the EntitySet being added to the URL, resulting in a 404.